easemob/easemob-uikit-reactnative/docs/v3/cn/qa.md

 The easiest way is to add the header file `#include <functional>` in `FlipperTransportTypes.h`

 Reference: [Debugging React Native apps with Flipper is deprecated in React Native 0.73.
 We will eventually remove out-of-the box support for JS debugging via Flipper.](https://reactnative.dev/docs/debugging)

+#### ScrollView from react-native-gesture-handler

+ERROR Error: NativeViewGestureHandler must be used as a descendant of GestureHandlerRootView.
+Otherwise the gestures will not be recognized.
+See https://docs.swmansion.com/react-native-gesture-handler/docs/installation for more details.